 From the US Office of Foreign Assets Control

 OFAC, a division of the US Department of the Treasury, ensures organizations are not conducting business with people or entities located in sanctioned or embargoed countries.

 Failing to comply with OFAC sanctions checks could expose your organization to fines and penalties – including convictions and jail time.

 - OFAC is free to use.

 Choose OFAC If:

 - You want a good overview of who’s embargoed or sanctioned by the United States.

 - There is no official software, so checks need to be done manually.

-How it works is rather impressive, as the whole onboarding process takes care of document verification, personal ID checks and, of course, PEP and sanctions check at the same time.
-Best of all, you can deploy Ondato seamlessly as your own portal thanks to their white label option.
+How it works is rather impressive, as the whole onboarding process takes care of document verification, personal ID checks, and PEP and sanctions checks at the same time.
+Best of all, you can deploy Ondato seamlessly as your own portal thanks to its white label option.